 {Editor’s note (2013-06 meeting): align with § 8.6.3/H.248.TCP as soon as procedure stable …}

-The MG will shall follow TLS security session establishment according to the indicated TLS.

 8.6.4 TLS application data transfer

-8.6.4.1 MG externally
+8.6.4.1 MG external

-The TLS session is ready for application data transfer when remote and local TLS endpoints are both completed the TLS handshake procedures for session establishment.
+The TLS session is ready for application data transfer when remote and local TLS endpoints have both completed the TLS handshake procedures for session establishment.

 The StreamMode property of the LocalControl Descriptor affects the application data flow rather than the TLS control information used to establish or close the TLS session.
 The requested MG behaviour is defined by Table 5: